ThisIsManta/vscode-code-quicken/README.md

   - `path` as [path](https://nodejs.org/api/path.html).
   - `getProperVariableName(string)` as a helping function that sanitizes the input string to a proper JavaScript variable name, such as `react-dom` to `reactDom`.

-- `insertAt`: a position of code to be inserted to the current viewing document.
+- `insertAt`: a position of code to be inserted to the current active document.
 This is similar to [File settings](#file-settings).

 ## JavaScript parser settings